nick6996war/btcSearch/README.md

  can change .doc . xlsx to other or ad more on row 11

-after start you can input path or skip (press enter) for scan n all disc c
+after start you can input path or skip (press enter) for scan in all disc C